When we think of cybersecurity measures, we think of keeping hackers out, but how can you actively do that? That’s where Honeypots come in.

 Research Honeypots

-Type of Activity Categorization: Email/Spam Traps, Malware Honeypot, and Spider Honeypot (and more)
+Activity-Based Categorization: Email/Spam Traps, Malware Honeypots, and Spider Honeypots

 Email or Spam Traps